Assorted Fixings

 Q: What's the difference between metric and imperial assorted fixing kits?

 A: Metric fixings are measured in millimetres and follow ISO standards commonly used across Europe and modern UK manufacturing.
 Imperial fixings use inches and fractions thereof, typically found on older British equipment, American machinery, and agricultural implements.
-Many professional assortments include both systems to ensure compatibility across diverse applications.
+Many professional assortments include both systems to ensure compatibility across diverse applications, with Sealey offering dedicated collections for each specification.

 Q: How should I store assorted fixings to prevent rust and corrosion?

-A: Keep fixings in their original compartmentalised cases in a dry environment.
-For long-term storage or harsh conditions, consider adding silica gel packets to absorb moisture.
+A: Keep fixings in their original compartmentalised cases in a dry environment away from moisture.
+For long-term storage or harsh site conditions, consider adding silica gel packets to absorb moisture.
 Regularly inspect steel fixings for signs of corrosion, and apply a light coating of oil to unplated items stored in damp workshops or site cabins.
+Avoid storing fixings directly on concrete floors where condensation can accelerate rust formation.

 Q: Are assorted fixing kits better value than buying individual fixings?

-A: For tradespeople and active DIYers, assorted kits typically offer significant cost savings compared to purchasing individual fixings as needed.
-They also eliminate emergency trips to suppliers mid-job.
-However, if you only require large quantities of one specific size for a particular project, buying in bulk may be more economical.
+A: For tradespeople and active DIY enthusiasts, assorted kits typically offer significant cost savings compared to purchasing individual fixings as needed.
+They also eliminate emergency trips to suppliers mid-job, which saves both time and money.
+However, if you only require large quantities of one specific size for a particular project, buying in bulk may prove more economical.
+Most professionals maintain both comprehensive assortments for general work and bulk stocks of their most frequently used sizes.

 Q: Can I use spring roll pins as a permanent fixing solution?

 A: Yes, spring roll pins (also called tension pins) provide reliable permanent fastening when correctly sized for the application.
 They're particularly effective in applications involving shear loads and are widely used in automotive, machinery, and equipment manufacturing.
-Ensure the hole diameter matches the pin specification for optimal retention.
+Ensure the hole diameter matches the pin specification for optimal retention—the pin should compress slightly when driven into the hole to create sufficient holding force.

 Q: What size assortment should I choose for mobile trade work?

-A: Mobile tradespeople benefit from mid-sized assortments (150-300 pieces) that balance comprehensiveness with portability.
+A: Mobile tradespeople benefit from mid-sized assortments containing 150-300 pieces that balance comprehensiveness with portability.
 Look for robust cases that fit your existing tool storage system and won't open accidentally during transport.
-Consider keeping a larger master stock at your workshop and replenishing your mobile kit regularly.
+DeWalt's stackable organisers work well for van racking systems, whilst Sealey's compartmentalised cases suit toolbox storage.
+Consider keeping a larger master stock at your workshop and replenishing your mobile kit regularly to maintain adequate supplies.

 ↑ TOP